 And this is a dignified, proud creature that takes itself way too seriously, which is completely comical and ironic given its ridiculous appearance.
 Beyond this, the creature is rather endearing in his determination, loyalty, and comical stoicism.

 In the second book of the trilogy, Dandelion Fire, ND Wilson gives us a bit of an insight into how the raggant operates and perceives the world:

 The raggant didn’t have any extra senses.
 He only had one, and it interfaced everything into an amazingly complicated but entirely accurate caricature of whatever worlds were within his range.
 (226)

 That is a picture of how we want for our students to perceive Christ’s domain academically.
 We want their perceptions of the world to be less compartmentalized (like human senses) and more academically integrated like the blended, combined senses of the mighty raggant.

 A raggant has no conception of distinct senses; he cannot help bringing his one interfacing and accurate sense to bear on his perception of life.
 We want that for our students, too.
 Whether examining a flower or Rembrandt painting or a geometric formula, we’d just as soon have them unable to separate the truth from the goodness, the beauty from the science and so on.
 And the classical and Christian model lends itself to that.

 Thankful that someone else had come up with such a powerful example for us (thank you, ND) in the form of an endearing and novel magical creature, we couldn’t think of a better mascot for our school.
 ND Wilson and Random House have kindly granted us permission to use the raggant as our mascot.

 And we would also recommend that you get used to shouting it and hearing it exclaimed:

-Watch sophomore Kara Rothenberger explain the raggant at our Information Night on February 29, 2016.
+Watch (at that time, sophomore) Kara Rothenberger explain the raggant at our Information Night on February 29, 2016.